Frequently Asked Questions (FAQ)

 The DRDP for Preschool should be used with children in TK.
 The Preschool view allows for a broader range of development for the age range of children in TK.
 The DRDP-PS assessment includes all children, including children with disabilities, and should include family input.

 Children enrolled in UPK/ UTK are preschool-age children who have yet to turn five by September 1st.
 Children in this age range were included in the research study for the DRDP-Preschool instrument.
 Using the DRDP-K with TK children could have the unintended consequence of a floor effect.
-As California fully implements TK, the DRDP, and California Preschool Learning Foundations will be reviewed and updated as needed.
+As California fully implements TK, the DRDP and the California Preschool Learning Foundations will be reviewed and updated as needed.

 The DRDP-K was developed for children enrolled in kindergarten who turn five by December 2nd.
-When the date to enroll in kindergarten was moved to September 1, and Transitional Kindergarten was created for children whose birthdays fall between September 2nd and December 2nd, the developmental continuum was still appropriate for those children enrolled in TK, as the research studies included children in their age range.
+When the date to enroll in kindergarten was moved to September 1, and Transitional Kindergarten was created for children whose birthdays fall between September 2nd and December 2nd, the developmental continuum was still appropriate for those enrolled in TK, as the research studies included children in their age range.
 However, now that the entrance age for TK has been moved to earlier dates, the DRDP Kindergarten does not provide an appropriate range of development and could cause an unintended floor effect.

 For how long should DRDP forms be maintained on file?